East Melbourne

 The level of residential development activity in East Melbourne is very low in comparison to the average area assessed nationally by AreaSearch

-All new construction has been medium or high-density housing, creating more affordable entry points for downsizers, investors, and first-home buyers.
-By 2041, East Melbourne is projected to grow by 782 residents.
-At current development rates, housing supply may struggle to match population growth, potentially increasing buyer competition and supporting price increases.
+Looking ahead, East Melbourne is expected to grow by 782 residents through to 2041 (from the latest AreaSearch quarterly estimate).
+At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development